BA (Hons)

 Key Debates in Media Studies 15 credits

-Introduction to Video Reporting 15 credits
+Introduction to coding and digital methods for journalism 15 credits

 Note about optional modules (if available): The above is indicative of the typical modules offered, but is not intended to be construed or relied on as a definitive list of what might be available in any given year.
 The module content and availability is subject to change.